ufal/npfl129/exam/questions.md

   word embeddings and MLP classifier?
 [5]

 ### Questions@:, Lecture 7 Questions
-- Describe k-nearest neighbors prediction, both for regression and classification.
+- Describe $k$-nearest neighbors prediction, both for regression and classification.
 Define $L_p$ norm and describe uniform, inverse, and softmax weighting.
 [10]

 - Show that $L^2$-regularization can be obtained from a suitable prior by Bayesian inference (from the MAP estimate).
 [10]

 - Write down how $p(C_k | \boldsymbol x)$ is approximated in a Naive Bayes classifier, explicitly state the Naive Bayes assumption, and show how is the prediction performed.
 [10]

 - Considering a Gaussian naive Bayes, describe how are $p(x_d | C_k)$ modeled